Madhuri804/AI-Powered-Resume-Analyzer-Optimize-Your-Job-Applications-/README.md

 # AI-Powered-Resume-Analyzer-Optimize-Your-Job-Applications
 AI Resume Analyzer is an intelligent tool designed to help job seekers optimize their resumes by comparing them with job descriptions.
-The tool utilizes Natural Language Processing (NLP) and Generative AI techniques to analyze resume content, identify keyword gaps, and suggest improvements.
+The tool utilizes Natural Language Processing (NLP) and Generative AI techniques to analyze resume content, identify keyword gaps, and suggest improvements.see screen:

 ## 💡 Key Features
 ✅ Resume & Job Description Matching – Upload a resume (PDF) and paste a job description to compare skill alignment.